antman1p/GDir-Thief/README.md

 help:

-This Module will connect to Google's People API using an access token and exfiltrate the organization's People directory It will output a CSV file to ./loot/directory.csv
+This Module will connect to Google's People API using an access token and exfiltrate the organization's People directory.
+It will output a CSV file to ./loot/directory.csv
 ```